octopus-network/pallet-octopus-appchain/docs/Appchain_Guide.md

 #### Provide the link and hash of Chain Spec file

-To start the network, we need the chainspec file, so you can uploads it to your network space, and log in to Octopus [testnet](https://testnet.oct.network/) to fill in the file URL and hash.
+To start the network, we need the chainspec file.
+You can upload it to your network space, and logon to Octopus [testnet](https://testnet.oct.network/) to fill in the file URL and hash.

 Finally, to start the network, you can contact the Octopus team on the [Discord](https://discord.gg/6GTJBkZA9Q) #testnet channel of the Octopus network.

+### 🎉🎉🎉 Yay Congratulations!
+Excited to see what we could build together using this exciting technology!
+If you have anymore questions, please feel free to chat with us on Discord!
+We will reply to every message from you 🤟####